Ashley Parker Angel: Early years

 Ashley Parker Angel is the son of Darren and Paula Parker, who have German and Irish ancestry.
 He was named after the character Ashley Wilkes, from Margaret Mitchell's 1936 novel Gone with the Wind, and its subsequent film adaptation, which was a favorite of his mother.
 Following his mother’s marriage to Ron Angel, he legally changed his name to Ashley Parker Angel.
 He has two brothers, Taylor and Justin, and two sisters, Annie and Emily.

-From an early age, Ashley studied the piano, influenced by his mother Paula, who was a successful piano teacher.
-He exhibited an active and adventurous nature.
-At the age of 9, he accidentally set fire to his elementary school's football and soccer fields due to the explosion of a model rocket he launched on school property, resulting in a misdemeanor charge by local police.

 Career

 O-Town and Making the Band

 In 2000 Ashley Parker Angel achieved fame on the hit ABC series Making the Band, which tracked the formation of a pop music group.
 The MTV production was the first reality show to be picked up by a major television network.
 Weekly, viewers saw Parker Angel, after first being plucked from tens of thousands of other auditionees, survive each stage of the selection process to become one of the "final five" members of the new vocal group O-Town.

 Ratings were strong, and as a result O-Town quickly achieved success; by the end of the first season, the group had signed a record deal with music legend Clive Davis and became the debut act for Davis' new label J Records.
 The album O-Town, boosted by the weekly TV publicity, debuted at No. 5 on Billboard and went on to multi-platinum status.
-"Liquid Dreams," the album's first release, crowned the SoundScan singles chart at No. 1, selling over 42,000 units in one week.
+"Liquid Dreams," the album's first release, crowned the SoundScan singles chart at No. 1, selling over 42,000 units in one week..
 The group won the 2001 Teen Choice Award for Breakthrough Artist.

 Because of O-Town, J Records made musical history as the first label in SoundScan history (1991 and on) to have its first single release debut at No. 1 on the sales charts.
 Also, O-Town is the first artist in SoundScan history to have its first single come in at No. 1, an achievement recorded in the 2002 Guinness Book of World Records.